 Cinnamon French toast with sugar free maple flavored syrup brings back Saturday morning breakfast memories without the guilt of regular French toast.
-This recipe is easy enough to make every morning.
+This keto french toast recipe is easy enough to make every morning.
 It’s so simple, you’ll be able to whip up a batch for just yourself or your entire household.
-It’s low carb, so you can eat it every day without guilt!
+It’s low carb, so you can eat it every day while living your keto lifestyle.

 Table of Contents

 When I was a little girl, I spent a lot of time at my Aunt Jewel’s house.
 Aunt Jewel and I had a lot in common.
 We both loved books, enjoyed auctions, appreciated the little things in life and loved our sweets.
-Every Saturday morning, my aunt would get up before anyone else and make a huge spread for breakfast.
-She didn’t just make French toast or eggs.
-Oh, no, Aunt Jewel created a buffet of delectable foods, including homemade fluffy biscuits, sausage, bacon, eggs, and the most delicious French toast I’ve ever had.
+Every Saturday morning, my Aunt would get up before anyone else and make a huge spread for breakfast.
+She didn’t just make French toast and eggs.
+Oh no. Aunt Jewel created a buffet of delectable foods, including homemade fluffy biscuits, sausage, bacon, eggs, and the most delicious French toast dripping in maple syrup I’ve ever had.

-I watched her make that toast many different Saturdays throughout my childhood and became a bit of an expert on French toast making.
-However, low carb doesn’t really allow for the thick sourdough bread Aunt Jewel used and I put thoughts of Saturday morning French toast behind me as I committed more and more to a low carb WOE (way of eating).
+I watched her make that french toast many different Saturdays throughout my childhood and became a bit of an expert on French toast making.
+However, low carb doesn’t really allow for the thick sourdough bread Aunt Jewel used.
+I put thoughts of Saturday morning French toast behind me as I committed more and more to a low carb way of eating.

-After a couple of attempts, I’ve found the perfect combination of soft on the inside, crisp on the outside fluffy low carb French toast imaginable.
+After a couple of attempts, I’ve found the perfect combination of soft on the inside, crisp on the outside fluffy keto French toast imaginable.

-How do I make low carb cinnamon French toast?
+How do you make low carb cinnamon french toast?

-This French toast recipe is so easy that you’ll want to make it every week.
-It took me about 5 minutes, including prep time to grill these French toast slices up.
+This low carb French toast recipe is so easy that you’ll want to make it every week.
+It took me about 5 minutes, including prep time to grill these keto French toast slices up.

-- Heat griddle to 275ºF or set a skillet on stove and turn to medium heat.
+- Heat your griddle to 275 degrees fahrenheit or set a skillet on stove and turn to medium heat.

-- Beat eggs until they are thoroughly mixed and starting to foam.
+- Beat the egg mixture until they are thoroughly mixed and starting to foam.

 - Add cinnamon, sugar substitute, heavy whipping cream and vanilla and mix in thoroughly.